bredelings/BAli-Phy/TODO/ChangeableTypes.md

     data Y@shape a@p b@q = NoX | YesX (X@shape b@q a@p)

 This shares the structural taint through the recursive family while preserving the taints of type parameters under substitution.
+We could in theory add separate taint variables for each type in the SCC -- X@xshape@yshape -- but this may not be worth it.

 ## Function Summaries